Importance of Education

-- Variation in presentation methods (visual, auditory, active participation).
+- Variation in presentation methods (visual, auditory, demonstration, active participation).
 The use of pictures, diagrams, videos and models may be helpful for some sessions (e.g. pictures for exercise, models for anatomy, equipment for medication).

 - Provide participants with written material to take home for review or to share with their family or caregiver.

 - Provide problem solving tasks as this can:

 - Provide participants with an opportunity to apply knowledge to practical situations.